-First noticed the existence of pending orders in the terminal, traders often wonder what is the difference between them… Limit Order vs Stop Order, what is their purpose and how to distinguish them?
+The first time the traders notice the existence of pending orders in the terminal, they often wonder what is the difference between them… Limit Order vs Stop Order, what is their purpose and how to distinguish them?

 In this article we will explain what is the difference between these types of orders, what is their purpose and how to stop confusing them.

-Before we discover the comparison of Limit Order and Stop Order, let’s figure out what they are separately.
+Before we go into the comparison of Limit Order and Stop Order, let’s figure out what they are separately.

 Limit Order is an instruction to execute a trade at the requested price or better.